 Brad Elphick, CPA, partner, Novogradac & Company, LLP, Alpharetta, GA

-Housing Counselors: Update from the Office of Mortgage Settlement Oversight
+Update on the National Mortgage Settlement

 Josh Stein, independent counsel, Office of Mortgage Settlement Oversight, Raleigh

 2:15 – 3:30 p.m.